-Is Section 38 of th ne NHRA applicable to the proposed development?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: N/A. However, please note that a copy of the Basic Assessment will be provided to Heritage Western Cape for comment.
-Will the developr the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building or structure older than 60 years be affected in any way?
-YES NO UNCERTAIN If YES or UNCERTAIN, explain: , , ns of culturally or historically significant elements, as defined in HRA, including Archaeological or paleontological sites, on or ) to the site? ¥ E\$ NO UNCERTAIN

-The proposed mast has no impact on archaeological or paleontological resources.
-Please see Appendix G1 for the Heritage Screener compiled by CTS Heritage.
+Is Section 38 of th e NHRA applicable to the proposed development?
+YES NO UNCERTAIN lf YES or UNCERTAIN, explain: A permit was issued by Heritage Western Cape on 1 Cape confirmed that there is no reason to believe of a 25m high telecommunication mast will impact no further action under Section 38 of the National H 1999) is require.
+Please refer to Appendix E1 of the F that the pro on heritag leritage Res oposed es e resource sources Ac tablishment es, and that Will the developn the NHRA? nent impact on any national estate referred to in Section 3(2) of YES NO UNCERTAIN If YES or UNCERTAIN, explain: Will any building a or structure older than 60 years be affected in any way?
+YES NO UNCERTAIN If YES or UNCERTAIN, explain: ns of culturally or historically significant elements, as defined in IHRA, including Archaeological or paleontological sites, on or ) to the site? ¥E\$ NO UNCERTAIN If YES or UNCERTAIN, explain: The area proposed for the telecommunications mast is underlain by geological deposits of moderate palaeontological sensitivity, however due to the small scale of the footprint of the proposed development, it is unlikely that the proposed development will impact on significant palaeontological resources.
+The Heritage Screener (Appendix G) compiled by CTS Heritage recommended that a Heritage Impact Assessment be undertaken that assesses the impact of this development on the cultural landscape.
+Please see Appendix G for the Heritage Screener compiled by CTS Heritage.
+However, please note that a permit was received from Heritage Western Cape on 10 August 2018, refer to Appendix E1.